FoxIO-LLC/ja4/technical_details/JA4H.md

 “_”

 12 character truncated sha256 hash of the http headers:
-The http headers come after the http version code and start on new lines ending at a “:” JA4H captures all HTTP header fields, case-sensitive, except for “Cookie” and “Referer” as those are captured above.
-JA4H does not capture the values.
+The http headers come after the http version code and start on new lines ending at a “:” JA4H captures all HTTP header fields, case-sensitive, but does not capture “Cookie” or “Referer” as as we’ve already captured them in the _a_ section of the fingerprint.
+These values are omitted so that the same application would have the same _b_ section of the fingerprint regardless of if it were a new connection or not.
 The fields are then concatenated with a “,” delimiter and sha256 hashed using the first 12 characters of the hash.
-JA4H is not capturing “Cookie” here because it is already captured in the fingerprint above.

 So for:
 ```